-Leisure Services Reserve - This reserve was created in 2008/2009 against the potential requirement to underwrite the Balance Sheet of Rossendale Leisure Trust.

-Leisure Facilities Reserve - This reserve was created in 2008/2009 from VAT reclaim funds to support any changes to leisure facilities recommended by the 2009/2010 public review of leisure services.
+Leisure Reserve - This reserve was created in 2008/2009 against the potential requirement to underwrite the Balance Sheet of Rossendale Leisure Trust any changes to leisure facilities recommended by the 2009/2010 public review of leisure services.

 Performance Reward Reserve - This reserve was been created in 2009/2010 with Performance Reward Grant received upon the achievement of Local Area Agreement targets.
 The allocation of these funds to specific projects is the remit of the Local Strategic Partnership.